kevinmehall/nusb/README.md

   a specific interface, not a device as a whole. `nusb`'s API makes working with interfaces a required step so that it can map directly to Windows APIs.

-### Current status
+### :construction: Current status

+* Linux:  Control, bulk and interrupt transfers work, minimally tested
-:construction: Control, bulk and interrupt transfers work on Linux, minimally tested
+* Windows:  Control, bulk and interrupt transfers work, minimally tested

 ### License
 MIT or Apache 2.0, at your option